Kanye West’s Twitter, Instagram locked over offensive posts

 On Instagram, Ye posted a screenshot of a text conversation with Diddy and suggested he was controlled by Jewish people, according to media reports.

-Ye’s account on Instagram was locked Friday for policy violations, according to media reports.
-Spokespeople for Instagram’s parent company, Meta Platforms, didn’t immediately respond to a request to confirm the reports.
+The two social networks’ policies prohibit posting offensive language.
+Ye’s Twitter account is still active but he can’t post until the suspension — of an unspecified duration — ends.

-Under their policies, the two social networks prohibit the posting of offensive language.
-Ye’s Twitter account is still active but he can’t post until the suspension ends, after an unspecified period.
+Meta, which owns Facebook as well as Instagram, at times will place restrictions on accounts that it deems repeatedly in violation of its rules.
+The sanctions may include temporary restrictions on posting, commenting or sending direct messages.

 Ye had returned to Twitter on Saturday following a nearly two-year hiatus, reportedly after Instagram locked his account.

-Billionaire Elon Musk, who last week renewed his $44 billion offer to buy Twitter following a monthslong legal battle with the company, greeted Ye’s return to the platform before his suspension by tweeting “Welcome back to Twitter, my friend.”
+“Welcome back to Twitter, my friend,” responded Elon Musk, who last week renewed his $44 billion offer to buy Twitter following a monthslong legal battle with the company.